gkoutos-group/hivae/README.md

 # hivae2

-This repository contains the Modular reimplemenation of the Heterogeneous Incomplete Variational Autoencoder model (HI-VAE)written by Alfredo Nazabal (anazabal@turing.ac.uk).
-It was written in Python, using Tensorflow.
+This repository contains a modular reimplemenation of the "Heterogeneous Incomplete Variational Autoencoder model (HI-VAE) written by Alfredo Nazabal (anazabal@turing.ac.uk) et al. .written in Python.

 The details of this model can be found are included in this [paper](https://doi.org/10.1016/j.patcog.2020.107501).
 Please cite it if you use this code/library for your own research.
 This is an extenstion of implementations as easy to use Python library, upgraded for tensorflow2.

 ## Examples